magomimmo/modern-cljs/doc/second-edition/tutorial-16.md

 boot dummy -t test/cljc -t test/cljs -t test/clj
 ```

-But if you not pass an argument to the `-t` options, it will return an
+But if you do not pass an argument to the `-t` options, it will return an
 error, because the optarg `PATH` has been provided in the definition.

 ```bash